Curriculum – Drama

 Assessment

-Achieving mastery in Drama – knowing and remembering even more than what is expected in a grammar school key stage 3 curriculum
+Achieving outstanding outcomes in Drama knowing and remembering even more that what is expected of a grammar school KS3 curriculum.

-To go beyond being proficient in what is expected of a Drama student in key stage 3 and achieve mastery in Drama, students should read widely, actively engage between lessons, engage in watching performances and recommended research, and learn key language and subject specific terminology.
+To go beyond what is expected of a Drama student in KS3 students should read widely, actively engage between lessons, engage in watching performances and recommended research, and learn key language and subject specific terminology.
+Outstanding students will show a commitment to understanding and participating in performance opportunities beyond the classroom.

 Recommended reading in Drama for Lower School (Years 7 – 9)